andrmoel/astronomy-bundle-js/README.md

 ### <a name="planets-phases"></a> Phases of a Planet

-**Example**: Get the phase angle and illumination of the Mars for 20 Match 2019 at 02:55 UTC
+**Example**: Get the illumination of the Mars for 20 Match 2019 at 02:55 UTC

 ```javascript
 import {createTimeOfInterest} from 'astronomy-bundle/time';